“Do not look at the ground for your next step; greatness lies with those that look to the horizon.”Norweigan proverb

 - It is a very safe country.
 In the cities, of course, follow the usual safety precautions, especially after dark.

 When to go to Norway

 Every season in Norway has its unique attributes.
 There’s a different best time of the year to visit Norway.
-With all the activities this incredible country has to offer, there is no bad time.
-Whether you are skiing, hiking, fishing, cruising the fjords, chasing Northern lights, or witnessing the beauty of nature in all four seasons, your breath with be taken away over and over again.
+There is no wrong time with all the activities this incredible country offers.
+Whether you are skiing, hiking, fishing, cruising the fjords, chasing Northern lights, or witnessing the beauty of nature in all four seasons, your breath with be taken away repeatedly.
 We will break down the seasons in detail.

 Spring and Summer

 Late Spring and early Summer months bring warmer temps as the daylight time increases and spring sets in.
-You will discover carpets of wildflowers add color to the landscape.
-These lovely months of the landscape awakening are the perfect time to visit Norway, especially if hiking the Norwegian peaks.
+You will discover carpets of wildflowers that add color to the landscape.
+During these lovely months the landscape awakens and are the perfect time to visit Norway, especially hiking the Norwegian peaks.
 If you head towards the top of Norway, you’ll be able to enjoy the ‘Midnight sun’ during these months.

 Spring brings slowly warming temps, which are ideal months to visit Norway for those who want to make the most of the glorious Spring.
 Melting waters boost numerous waterfalls, and summer activities slowly open up, allowing tourists to cruise the fjords.
 The waterfalls during these months are spectacular.

-The weather and temps with a country this length can vary dramatically.
+The weather and temps in a country this length can vary dramatically.
 It is not possible to summarize it in one of two temperature charts.
-Look up where you will going and plan accordingly.
+Look up where you will go and plan accordingly.

 Our Favorite Norway Resources